-We have enjoyed a number of stays at Redwing Farm – a beautiful, family-focused farm an easy 2 hour drive from Adelaide at the top of Yorke Peninsula.
-It is officially our kids’ favourite place to spend a long weekend!
-Located just out of Moonta, this beautifully appointed farm accommodation is perfect for families, in a great location and certain to continue as a regular for our family.
+We have enjoyed a number of stays with the kids at Redwing Farm.
+Beautiful, family-focused and an easy 2 hour drive from Adelaide at the top of Yorke Peninsula.
+It is officially a favourite place to spend a long weekend!
+Located just out of Moonta, this beautifully appointed farm accommodation is perfect for families, in a great location and certain to continue as a regular tradition for our family.

 The highlights we loved were: